Islompulatov/Build_week_2/README.md

 Preliminary analyses
 Preprocessing of data

-# Tuesday
+# Tuesday Deadline 4 pm
+EDA Islom 4 pm
-EDA and Train the model
+Train the model Omolara 4 pm
-Look  the information about app
+Look  the information about app, Kingsley 4 pm

-# Wednesday
+# Wednesday Deadline 4 pm
-Check the model with CLI
+Check the model with CLI, Islom and Omolara 4 pm

 # Thursday
 work on the app together